 (e) Details of the closure implementation and timetable, including descriptions of the arrangements for the temporary suspension of mining activities or for permanent closure as well as decommissioning arrangements for vessels, Installations, plant and removal of equipment (where applicable);

-(f) Summary of data and information relating to baselines [] for monitoring measures;
+(f) Summary of data and information relating to [environmental]baseline [Russia suggests deleting] for monitoring measures;

-(g) A summary of the Environmental Impact Statement entailing an updated environmental impact assessment for the activities that will be undertaken during closure, if any, together with details of the identifiable residual Environmental Effects, including any relevant technical documents or reports;
+(g) A summary of the Environmental Impact Statement entailing an updated environmental impact assessment for the activities that will be undertaken during closure, if any, together with details of the identifiable [] [remaining] Environmental Effects, including any relevant technical documents or reports [as well as the expected period until recovery of the environment towards natural state conditions];

-(h) Details of monitoring to be undertaken during and after closure that specify the sampling design (spatial and temporal sampling), the methods to be used and the duration of the post-closure activities;
+(h) Details of monitoring to be undertaken during and after closure (comparable to monitoring efforts prior and during exploitation) that specify the sampling design (spatial and temporal sampling), the methods to be used and the duration of the post-closure activities;

-(i) Details of the management measures to mMitigate, prevent]reduce and control the residual Environmental Effects;
+(i) Details of the management measures to [] [minimize, control, mitigate] [] the [] [remaining] Environmental Effects;

-(j) Details of the restoration and remediationobjectives and activities building on those detailed in the Environmental Impact Statement and the Environmental Management and Monitoring Plan;

-jDetailsof any anticipated residual impacts that may remain even after Mitigation measures;
+(j) Details of the [] remediation[, restoration and rehabilitation (where possible)] objectives and activities building on those detailed in the Environmental Impact Statement and the Environmental Management and Monitoring Plan; [(k)] Documentation of environmental recovery and [D]details of any anticipated residual impacts that may remain even after Mitigation measures;

-(k) Information on reporting and management of data and information postclosure- including information on how data will be archived and made available post-closure, and how the formatting of submitted datasets and reports will be consistent with best scientific practices;
+([l]) Information on reporting and management of data and information postclosure- including information on how data will be archived and made [publicly] available post-closure, and how the formatting of submitted datasets and reports will be consistent with best scientific practices;

-(l) Details of the persons or entity (subcontractor, consultant(s)) that will carry out the monitoring and management measures under the Closure Plan or Final Closure Plan, including their qualification(s) and experience, together with details of the budget, project management plan and the protocols for reporting to the Authority under the Closure Plan or Final Closure Plan;
+([m]) Details of the persons or entity (subcontractor, consultant(s)) that will carry out the monitoring and management measures under the Closure Plan or Final Closure Plan, including their qualification(s) and experience, together with details of the budget, (incl. inflation adjustment for long-term monitoring), project management plan and the protocols for reporting to the Authority under the Closure Plan or Final Closure Plan;

-(m) Details of the amount of the Environmental Performance Guarantee provided under these regulations; and
+([n]) Details of the amount of the Environmental Performance Guarantee provided under these regulations; and

-(n) Details of consultations with Stakeholders in respect of the plan.
+([o]) Details of consultations with Stakeholders in respect of the plan.

 2. The level of detail in the Closure Plan or Final Closure Plan is expected to differ between cases involving a temporary suspension of mining operations, cases involving unplanned abandonment of work, and cases involving final mine closure.
 The content of the Closure Plan or Final Closure Plan is to be commensurate with the nature, extent and duration of activities associated with the level of closure and maturity of the project.